 Charles Radbourn’s pitching achievements were hailed by contemporaries and sportswriters for decades as some of the greatest feats of nineteenth century baseball.
-Little known today, many considered an eighteen-inning game in 1882 as the finest athletic contest ever seen on a baseball diamond.
+Little known today, many considered an 18-inning game in 1882 as the finest athletic contest ever seen on a baseball diamond.
 That game was won, not by the pitcher Radbourn, but by the batter Radbourn playing right field.
-After a scoreless seventeen and a half innings, he clubbed one over the left field wall for the first walk-off home run in a 1-0 game in major league history.
+After a scoreless 17 1/2 innings, he clubbed one over the left-field wall for the first walk-off home run in a 1-0 game in major-league history.

-It was on the mound though that Radbourn truly shined.
-For decades, his winning 59 games in 1884 was viewed as the greatest of all pitching feats.
-Until recently, most references cited him with sixty wins, a discrepancy arising from determining who should be credited with the victory in his July 28 relief appearance.
+It was on the mound, though, where Radbourn truly shined.
+His winning 60 games in 1884 was long viewed as the greatest of all pitching feats.
+(Some reference sources cite him with 59 wins, a discrepancy arising from determining who should be credited with the victory in his July 28 relief appearance.)
 Throughout his lifetime and well into the career of Cy Young, Radbourn was hailed as the “King of Pitchers.”
 He had an easy underhand motion from which he delivered a variety of pitches from varying arm angles.
 He was one of the first to truly dicker with his delivery day in and day out to keep hitters off balance, a trait expanded upon by Clark Griffith and Eddie Plank at the turn of the century.

 Caroline (nee Gardner) Radbourn packed her possessions in the summer of 1851 and left Bristol, England with her daughter Sarah, headed for a new life in the United States.
 Her husband Charles had already relocated to America.
 Caroline and Sarah traveled with Charles’ brothers James and George and his wife Emily and their children.
 They arrived in New York City on August 22, 1851 aboard the ship Mary Ann Peter.
 The families moved to Rochester where they stayed until 1855.
 There, Caroline gave birth to Charles on December 11, 1854.